-- Providing financial assistance in the form of "Advanced Premium Tax Credits" to those with incomes between 139% and 400% FPL; - •Providing out-of-pocket Cost-Sharing to those with incomes between 139% and 250% FPL, when purchasing Silver plans; and, - Expanding Medicaid (public insurance) to those with incomes up to 138% Federal Poverty Level (FPL). - You can apply and qualify for all of these through the Marketplace.
+•Providing financial assistance in the form of "Advanced Premium Tax Credits" to those with incomes between 139% and 400% FPL; (Those over this level are now eligible for some assistance due to the American Rescue Act 2021)

+•Providing out-of-pocket Cost-Sharing to those with incomes between 139% and 250% FPL, when purchasing Silver plans; and,

+•Expanding Medicaid (public insurance) to those with incomes up to 138% Federal Poverty Level (FPL).

+You can apply and qualify for all of these through the Marketplace.